Annamaria9-coder/Global-communities---Septic-Tanks/README.md

 Additional Notes:

 	•	Issues: If you encounter any bugs or have suggestions for features, please open an issue.
-	•	Support: For help or questions, feel free to reach out to your.email@domain.com.
+	•	Support: For help or questions, feel free to reach out to anna-maria_assey@berkeley.edu

-This README file provides a clear overview of the project and how to set it up, run it, and contribute to it.
-You can edit the parts like the GitHub link, your username, and email.
-Once you have this README in place, your repo will be ready for use by others!